Back to "DataSummarizer: Fast Local Data Profiling"

 The Problem With “Chat With Your Data”

-When people bolt an LLM onto data analysis, they usually do one of these:
+When teams bolt an LLM onto data analysis, they usually do one of three things:

 1. shove rows into context (falls over fast, leaks data)